-(c) Admission.

-- Consent.
+- (c) Admission. - 1.
+Consent.
 Except as otherwise authorized by law, no person may be admitted for treatment without written authorization from the patient and parent, guardian, or responsible party, if applicable.
-The following information must be explained by a trained staff person to the patient and other consenters, signed by the patient and such other consenters, and documented in the patient file: - (i) The program's services and treatment; - (ii) The specific condition that will be treated; - (iii) The expected charges for service including any charges that might be billed separately to the patient or other parties; and - (iv) The program's rules regarding patient conduct and responsibilities. - Admission Clearance.
-No person may receive medications unless the program first conducts an inquiry with the Central Registry in accordance with Rule 111-8-53-.19 and receives clearance from the Central Registry that the person is not simultaneously enrolled in another program. - 3.
+The following information must be explained by a trained staff person to the patient and other consenters, signed by the patient and such other consenters, and documented in the patient file: - (i) The program's services and treatment; - (ii) The specific condition that will be treated; - (iii) The expected charges for service including any charges that might be billed separately to the patient or other parties; and - (iv) The program's rules regarding patient conduct and responsibilities. - 2.
+Admission Clearance.
+No person may receive medications unless the program first conducts an inquiry with the Central Registry in accordance with Rule 290-9-12111-8-53-.19 and receives clearance from the Central Registry that the person is not simultaneously enrolled in another program. - 3.
 Orientation.
 The program shall provide orientation to patients who are admitted for treatment within 24 hours of admission.
 Orientation must be done by a staff person who has been determined to be qualified by education, training, and experience to perform the task.
 Patients must be reoriented as needed to ensure an understanding of the program.
-Programs shall ensure that each patient signs a statement confirming that the following has been explained to the patient: - (i) The expected benefits of the treatment that the patient is expected to receive; - (ii) The patient's responsibilities for adhering to the treatment regimen and the consequences of non-adherence; - (iii) An explanation of individual treatment planning;
+Programs shall ensure that each patient signs a statement confirming that the following has been explained to the patient: - (i) The expected benefits of the treatment that the patient is expected to receive; - (ii) The patient's responsibilities for adhering to the treatment regimen and the consequences of non-adherence; - (iii) An explanation of individual treatment planning; - (iv) The identification of the staff person who is expected to provide treatment or coordinate the treatment: - (v) Program rules including requirements for conduct and the consequences of infractions, including involuntary discharge;

-- (iv) The identification of the staff person who is expected to provide treatment or coordinate the treatment; - (v) Program rules including requirements for conduct and the consequences of infractions, including involuntary discharge; - (vi) Patient's rights and responsibilities; - (vii) Procedures for complaining to the program and to the Department of Community Health; - (viii) Drug screening policies and procedures; - (ix) HIV education; and - (x) Community awareness. - 4.
-Programs shall ensure that patients receive a written copy of the orientation information. - (2) Any program licensed or funded by the Department shall implement a priority admissions policy for the treatment of drug dependent pregnant females which provides for immediate access to services for any such female applying for admission, which access shall be contingent only upon the availability of space.
-Drug dependent pregnant females must be given priority for admission and services when a program has a waiting list for admissions and it is determined that the health of the mother and unborn child is more endangered than are the health of other patients awaiting services.
+- (vi) Patient's rights and responsibilities; - (vii) Procedures for complaining to the program and to the Department of Human Resources Department of Community Health; - (viii) Drug screening policies and procedures; - (ix) HIV education; and - (x) Community awareness. - 4.
+Programs shall ensure that patients receive a written copy of the orientation information. - (2) Drug dependent pregnant females must be given priority for admission and services when a program has a waiting list for admissions and it is determined that the health of the mother and unborn child is more endangered than are the health of other patients awaiting services.
 The program must coordinate the treatment of the pregnant female with appropriate health care providers monitoring the progress of the pregnancy.
-Pregnancy tests for females must be conducted at admission, unless otherwise indicated. - (3) No program may provide a bounty, free services, medication, or other reward for referral of potential patients to the program. - (4) No program may provide temporary discounted financial incentives to a potential patient that does not conform to the schedule of fees established by such program as required by these rules.
-No program shall provide discounted fees for services during the first ninety (90) days of treatment.
-This paragraph (4) shall not apply to drug dependent pregnant females. - (54) Non-Admissions.
+Pregnancy tests for females must be conducted at admission, unless otherwise indicated. - (3) No program may provide a bounty, free services, medication, or other reward for referral of potential patients to the program. - (4) Non-Admissions.
 The program shall maintain written logs that identify persons who were considered for admission or initially screened for admission but were not admitted.
 Such logs must identify the reasons why the persons were not admitted and what referrals were made for them by the program.